Sayak11/Hactoberfest/README.md

-# Following repo consists of various programs in python.
+# Following repo consists of various programs on basic competitive programming.